Chapter 5:

 Nicolaus and Katie descended from the cold, bleak sky into the woods near Vernon’s home.
 As they closed in on the property, the two scanned for Vernon, though he was nowhere to be seen.
 “Where the heck is he?”
 Nicolaus asked rhetorically but still received an answer from Katie.

 “I bet he’s not too far off, don't overreact.”
-With their feet touching down in the dirt covered clearing, Nicolaus pulled out his phone and attempted to call his elusive co-worker.
-Not in the best mood, the young man paced around while running his fingers through his spiky hair, waiting for an answer.
-Fuming, Nicolaus hadn’t noticed the long pipe-like object extending out of the woods!
+With their feet touching down in the forest clearing, Nicolaus pulled out his phone to call the elusive co-worker.
+Fuming, the young man paced around while running fingers through his spiky hair, awaiting an answer.
+Not until it was too did he notice the long pipe-like object extending out of the woods!
 “Spike, look out!”

 “Huh?”
-He slammed into it, forehead first, and crashed to the ground!
+Forehead first, Nicolaus crashed and crumpled to the ground!
 “Ow!
 Damnit!
 What was that?”

 “S-Sorry Nick!”
 Vergil Trask, Harper Wolf as well as Vernon ran into view!
 “I didn’t m-mean to…”